martinpihrt/OSPy-plugins/plugins/air_temp_humi/README.md

 This plugin needs DHT11 sensor connected to GPIO 10 (pin 19 MOSI).
 Range for Humidity: 20 - 90 % Relative Humidity
 Range for Temperature: 0 - 50 Celsius
-This plugin allows you to connect 1-10 DS18B20 sensors connected to the external hardware board via an I2C bus (address 0x03).
+This plugin allows you to connect 1-6 DS18B20 sensors connected to the external hardware board via an I2C bus (address 0x03).
+Visit [Martin Pihrt's blog](https://pihrt.com/elektronika/380-moje-raspberry-pi-plugin-ospy-mereni-teploty-pomoci-ds18b20). for more information for HW.

 Plugin setup
 -----------